 - Negative PPD skin test:

-- > 12 months: Need a negative IGRA blood assay.
+- Completed at any time: Need a negative IGRA blood assay.

 - Negative IGRA blood assay:

 - Positive PPD skin test + history of BCG (which means most likely from a country with higher TB prevalence): Need IGRA blood assay.
 If:

 - IGRA is negative: Do nothing more at this stage.

 - IGRA is positive: then follow directions below.

 - Positive PPD skin test (and no history of BCG) OR positive IGRA: